darraghoriordan/eslint-plugin-nestjs-typed/README.md

 They mostly check that you are using decorators correctly.

-The three primary groupings of rules in this plugin are...
+The primary groupings of rules in this plugin are...

 ### 1. Detect Nest Dependency Injection issues